 Here’s a quick run down on why they beat the seaside hands down:

 With calm waters and no nasty undercurrents or danger of anyone accidentally drifting or being swept out to sea, river beaches are safer and easier for both splashing around and serious swimming.
 And, while the water can still be on the chilly side, it’s definitely warmer than the Atlantic Ocean.

 Most river beaches also have a lifeguard on duty and a first aid point during the official opening period, just in case.

-The only things likely to be floating around in river beaches are leaves, unlike the detritus that rides the waves of coastal beaches.
-You might get the odd dragonfly or damselfly hovering around to add to the natural beauty though.
+The only things likely to be floating around in Portuguese river beaches are leaves, unlike the detritus that rides the waves of busy coastal beaches.
+You might get the odd dragonfly or damselfly hovering around to add to the natural beauty while you swim.

 Most river beaches have some kind of rope swing set up in an overhanging tree.
 Some even have proper jumping platforms and ladders.
 As well as water that’s deep enough for diving and swimming, there are usually places where you can position yourself to let the cool water gently trickle over your legs or sit and let your feet dangle in the river.